The Green New Deal is species suicide — hemp, mycelium and nuclear are infinitely cleaner and greener than solar, wind and lithium

 The economics of production

 So why is the US and the world ramping up the expansion of solar, wind and lithium instead of hemp, mycelium and nuclear?
 The simple answer is because the former are much more profitable.
 Why?
 Because they are far more labour-intensive, since capital’s exploitation of commodity-producing labour is the sole source of profit.
-The cheaper the labour, the higher the profit, so US and European capitalists would rather exploit mining workers across their empires than relatively expensive nuclear workers at home.
+The cheaper the labour, the higher the rate of profit, so US and European capitalists would rather exploit mining workers across their empires than relatively expensive nuclear workers at home.
 Even the maintenance of publicly-owned nuclear within a capitalist system takes public subsidies away from the fossil fuel industry, threatening its profitability.

 Fossil fuel has been ideal for capitalism not only because of its high energy density and portability; but because it disappears into thin air once used, and therefore has to be dug up and treated anew by labour.
 Renewables by contrast, even extracted wind and solar, are only profitable during their production, after which they only have to be switched on and maintained, which involves little to no commodity-production.